There are several good DocuSign alternatives available for your business plans on the internet. All you need to do is go out there and explore.

 A. No. Documents are shared via email, and recipients can review the document, upload documents with their signature, and complete the e-signing process without having an account.

 A. Digital signature software such as Signaturely, Sign Request, and PandaDoc will allow you to e-sign for free.

 Q9.
 Is a digital signature legal?

-A. Digital signatures are legal provided the signer knows of the legal impacts of signing online.
+A. Digital signatures are legally binding provided the signer knows of the legal impacts of signing online.

-A. DocuSign e-signatures are compliant with ESIGN, UETA, eIDAS, and other laws worldwide.
+A. DocuSign e-signatures are compliant with ESIGN, UETA, eIDAS, and other laws worldwide making them legally binding.

 Q11.
 What is the difference between a digital signature and an electronic signature?

 A. A digital signature requires more verification and is far more secure than an electronic signature.

 A. For an electronic signature to be legally binding, it must meet five requirements: